SantiagoSR-1/FinTech-ETF-Analyzer/README.md

 ## Example

-For a visual reference as to how the interface menu works, please refer to the below animation:
+For a visual reference as to how voila web interface package works, please refer to the below animation:

 ![ETF Analyzer Movie](resources/voila_demo.gif)